mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 Our JSON supplier list file will be saved into the 'suppliers' Kind, and our list of contracts will be saved into the 'supplier_contracts' Kind.

-The code in Jupyter Notebook [blah.ipynb](blah.ipynb) performs this task.
+The code in Jupyter Notebook [store_json_into_nosql.ipynb](https://github.com/mwportfolio/blob/master/jupyter_notebooks/store_json_into_nosql.ipynb) performs this task.

-Once data can be saved to DataStore the next step is to verify that it can be read, as shown in the notebook [blah2.ipynb](blah2.ipynb).
+Once data can be saved to DataStore the next step is to verify that it can be read, also shown in store_json_into_nosql.ipynb.

 With the data now readable from our database the next step is to present the records to the user through a web interface.